 2019 Predictions for Application Security

 Cloud adoption is not going to stop in 2019.
 This is a fact.
 Organizations will invest more in the cloud to revolutionize their web applications and processes.
 The growth of private cloud platforms will continue to surge, and organizations will work towards turning their data centers into cloud powerhouses.
-With many more cloud-related breaches and cyber-threats and the increasing cost of data breach, organizations must and will invest time, energy and resources on security data, digital assets, etc. on different cloud platforms.
+With many more cloud-related breaches and cyber-threats and the increasing cost of a data breach, organizations must and will invest time, energy, and resources on security data, digital assets, etc. on different cloud platforms.

-Convergence of security and performance: Even though the trend has started already, 2019 will see a greater convergence of security and performance.
+The convergence of security and performance: Even though the trend has started already, 2019 will see a greater convergence of security and performance.
 Agility and performance do not have to be at loggerheads with security.
 Seamless application security that keeps agility and performance intact is available through comprehensive cloud-based security services such as AppTrana.